ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 scenario.
 The community MAY allow a proposal to progress even if the criteria indicate an unsatisfactory result for these scenarios.

-In general, measurements from internet-scale deployments will not expose the properties of operation in these scenarios, as they are statistically small.
+In general, measurements from Internet-scale deployments will not expose the properties of operation in these scenarios, as they are statistically small.

 ## Active Queue Management (AQM) {#aqm}